BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A Brief Review: Conclusions

-In contrast to the 1D systems of {\it all} kinds of particles where the classical, continuous and infinitesimal gauge symmetry transformations (generated by the first-class constraints) exist, there is {\it no} gauge symmetry transformation in the case of a 2D diffeomorphism invariant model of a bosonic string (that was purposed by Kato and Ogawa [6]).
-Thus, we have the existence of a set of appropriate Lagrangian densities that respect the (anti-)BRST symmetry transformation corresponding to the infinitesimal, continuous and {\it classical} version of the 2D diffeomorphism symmetry transformations.
-Using the theoretical potential of MBTSA, we have established that the CF-type restrictions, in the case of the 2D diffeomorphism invariant theory, is the generalization of the 1D version of the CF-type restriction that exists for the 1D (non-)interacting systems of the (non-)SUSY and (non-)relativistic particles which have been discussed in our present endeavor.
-It is pertinent to point out that the 1D and 2D version of the CF-type restriction(s) are the {\it special} cases of the D-dimensional CF-type restrictions that exist for the D-dimensional diffeomorphism invariant theory [7, 8].
-This establishes the {\it universal} nature of the CF-type restriction.
+In contrast to the 1D systems of {\it all} kinds of particles where the classical, continuous and infinitesimal gauge transformations (generated by the first-class constraints) exist (cf. Appendix D), there is {\it no} gauge transformation in the case of a 2D diffeomorphism invariant model of a bosonic string (that was proposed by Kato and Ogawa [6]).
+Thus, we have the existence of a set of appropriate Lagrangian densities that respect the (anti-)BRST symmetry transformations corresponding to the infinitesimal, continuous and {\it classical} version of the 2D diffeomorphism symmetry transformations.
+Using the theoretical potential of MBTSA, we have established that the CF-type restrictions, in the case of the 2D diffeomorphism invariant theory, is the generalization of the 1D version of the CF-type restriction that exists for the 1D (non-)interacting systems of the (non-)SUSY and (non-)relativistic point particles which have been discussed in our present endeavor.
+It is pertinent to point out that the 1D and 2D versions of the CF-type restriction(s) are the {\it special} cases of the D-dimensional CF-type restrictions that exist for the D-dimensional diffeomorphism invariant theory [7, 8].
+This establishes the {\it universal} nature of the CF-type restriction(s).